The-F00L/php-xss/README.md

 cd vulnable
 php -S localhost:8000
 ```
-Your live server will at localhost:8000
+Your live website will be at localhost:8000